 Who is required to become HIPAA compliant?Any covered entity (CE) or business associate (BA) that stores, processes, transmits, maintains, or touches protected health information (PHI) in any way must be compliant.
 Examples of covered entities include any healthcare service provider such as a hospital, pharmacy, or physician.
 Examples of BAs are persons or entities that provide services to a CE that involve the disclosure of PHI, such as a medical records vendor, prosthetic manufacturer, or outside medical consultant.

-How do I become HIPAA compliant?Compliance will look a little different at every organization, but most entities will complete a risk analysis, create and complete a risk management plan, conduct regular employee training, and implement updated policies and procedures.
+How do I work towards HIPAA compliance?Compliance will look a little different at every organization, but most entities will complete a risk analysis, create and complete a risk management plan, conduct regular employee training, and implement updated policies and procedures.

 Who is responsible for HIPAA?Both the healthcare organization and individual staff members who accesses PHI are responsible.
 The organization is responsible to put all necessary safeguards in place for HIPAA compliance.
 Every individual (office manager, doctor, etc.) is held responsible for health information they should, can, or do access.
 Individuals and companies can independently face criminal charges for mishandling PHI.

 SEE ALSO: HIPAA Violations. . .
 Who is Responsible?

 What’s the difference between the HIPAA Security and Privacy rules?The HIPAA Privacy Rule addresses appropriate PHI use and disclosure practices by healthcare organizations.
 The same rules, regulations and policies that regulate Privacy do not necessarily extend to the Security Rule.
 The HIPAA Security Rule revolves around safeguarding the systems that house or transmit PHI.

 Who enforces HIPAA compliance?The Department of Health and Human Services’ (HHS) Office for Civil Rights (OCR) is the federal organization responsible for enforcing HIPAA compliance.